 PLANK WITH LEG LIFTS

 This is an amazing move for your butt and your abs!
-Begin by extending in to a plank/push up position.
+Begin by extending into a plank/push-up position.
 I like to extend my arms, but you can lower to your forearms for modifications.
-Next, flexing your foot, raise you left foot while contracting your butt muscles, hold for two seconds, then release down.
+Next, flex your foot, raise your left foot while contracting your butt muscles, hold for two seconds, then release down.
 Repeat fifteen times on each leg, for one full set.
 Do three sets, resting in between.

 This is a yoga move!
 I just love it because it’s extremely lengthening, and stretches as well as tones your muscles.
 It’s awesome for toning the arms as well as your core!

 Begin in a plank/push-up, with a breath, pull your hips back and up into the yoga position “downward facing dog”.
 Make sure your heels are reaching towards the ground, and your back is lengthened and flat.
 Gaze downward or between your legs.
 I like to hang out in this position for around thirty seconds just breathing and letting my leg muscles stretch.
 Next, move forward back into a plank position.
 With a breath, slowly lower yourself to your stomach, keeping your elbows tucked into your sides.
 Take a brief moment on your stomach before pushing your chest up and forward between your arms, lengthening your legs, arching your back and opening your chest.
 Gaze upwards and breath.
 Push back into Downward Facing Dog.
 I do five of these, resting for a moment or two in between.